presseddigital/colorit/README.md

 This fieldtype plugin gives your content editors a simple tool for selecting from a color palette.
 Colorit also lets you create custom presets that can be selected when creating colorit fields.

+> :loudspeaker: **A note from the new (well sort of new) owners Pressed Digital:**: At the end of 2019 Fruit Studios Ltd was sold to allow it's founders to shift 100% of their focus to the, now not so side project, findarace.com.
+As a part of the deal we retained ownership of all Craft plugins and are committed to make them even more awesome, with findarace.com being all Craft, this aligns really nicely.
+As a little silver lining we should now finally have some time to launch some of our unreleased plugins!

 ## Requirements

 This plugin requires Craft CMS 3.0.0, or later.